CactuseSecurity/firewall-orchestrator/documentation/auth/rbac.md

 These tenant-based permissions are assigned during login as follows:
 - The tenant(s) a user belongs to are read from an ldap directory.
 - The devices a tenant has access to are read from the database table tenent_to_device.
-- This information is written to a JWT (visible_devices, visible_managements) and signed by the Auth-Module.
+- This information is written to a JWT (visible_devices, visible_managements) and signed by the Middleware-Module.

 ## LDAP - remote vs. local
 - When using only the local LDAP server, the user <--> role matching is implemented with LDAP groups managed via the web user interface.